 - Close the program and restart your computer.

 The battery driver will be reinstalled automatically after the start.
 Then check if your battery is charging now.
+If unfortunately, the driver doesn’t reinstall after restarting, you can follow this post to manually install the battery driver for FREE.

 That’s it.
 Hope this post comes in handy and fixes your ASUS laptop “Plugged in, Not charging” issue.